danielgjackson/minimize-to-tray/README.md

 * If using a terminal, your current command could be used as the window's title, so it could match the window being found -- just place a space after the command, or put the title in quotes to prevent this.

 * The window must exist before running the utility, so you may need delay during any automated scripts.
-If using a batch file, you could try something like: `CHOICE /C 0 /D 0 /T 5 >NUL`
+If using a batch file, you could try something like: `TIMEOUT 5` -- or, if you have an older version of Windows: `CHOICE /C 0 /D 0 /T 5 >NUL`

 * You should not need to, but if you have any issues where your application does not automatically go back to the tray when it is later minimized, you can force a hacky *polling mode* with the option `/POLL`.